plnreddi/diamonds/README.md

 ![Diamonds Logo](http://vodbro.com/diamondstack.png?zz1)

 <sub>**LOL:** *All rights belong to their respective project owners where those owners do not endorse or
-directly support this project except by what is implied or permitted by their open source software licenses.
+directly support this project except as implied or permitted by their open source software licenses.
-Diamonds was created out of limited need for a startup of mine, so utilize considering that reality and at own risk.
+Diamonds was created out of limited need for a startup of mine, so utilize considering that reality and at own risk.*</sub>
-Its very particular in two concerns: security and scaling performance over the usual 'universal' cms gambit. yet feel it is potentially universal as it grows to adapt.*</sub>

 ## The Super Web Stack